NobodySpecial256/panic-wipe/README.md

 - Copy this script into a trusted VM
 	- Ideally this would be a disposable which has never been connected to the network
 	- For extra security, you can use [qubes-clean](https://github.com/NobodySpecial256/qubes-clean) to copy this file into the disposable
-- (Optional, but recommended) Review `panic.c` to make ensure no malicious behavior has been added
+- (Optional, but recommended) Review `panic.c` to ensure no malicious behavior has been added
 - Compile the script
 	- (In your trusted VM) `gcc QubesIncoming/<source qube>/panic.c -o panic`
 - Copy the compiled binary into dom0